On this page

 }

-Notice (packet + sizeof(sr_ethernet_hdr_t)).
-This is byte-level pointer arithmetic.
-We’re saying “skip the first 14 bytes (Ethernet header) and cast the next bytes as an ARP header.”
-If Ethernet header size is wrong, we read garbage or segfault.
+(packet + sizeof(sr_ethernet_hdr_t)) is byte-level pointer arithmetic.
+We’re skipping the first 14 bytes (Ethernet header) and casting the remaining bytes as an IP or ARP header.
+If the Ethernet header size is wrong — say, someone modified the struct packing — we’d read garbage or segfault.
+This is why the size validations before each cast are not optional.

 void handle_arp_packet(struct sr_instance* sr,